maxz1985/docs/Writerside/topics/Configure-GCP-Access.md

 Pick a default project and `us-east4-a` as your default zone.

-To verify your gcloud configuration run:
+To verify your gcloud configuration, run:
 ```Bash
 gcloud auth list
 ```
 ## Re-authenticating for `gcloud` commands
-If you get logged off run
+If you get logged off, run
 ```Bash
 gcloud auth login --no-launch-browser
 ```